gazebosim/docs/fortress/install_ubuntu.md

 # Binary Installation on Ubuntu

-Fortress binaries are provided for Ubuntu Bionic and Focal.
+Fortress binaries are provided for Ubuntu Bionic, Focal and Jammy.
 All of the Fortress binaries are hosted in the osrfoundation repository.
 To install all of them, the metapackage `ignition-fortress` can be installed.